England & Scotland: Lake District to Edinburgh | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Morning: The route begins from the hotel and follows the western shore of picturesque Derwentwater Lake before entering the small village of Brainthwaite.
-Here you begin the climb through the Whinlatter Forest and over a small pass where views of the Catbells peak out in all directions.
-A van shuttle is available for those who would prefer a ride to the top of Whinlatter Pass.
-Then, enjoy a stunning descent into the valley past small hamlets before entering the picturesque lake region of Loweswater and Crummock Water before lunch.
+Morning: The route begins at the hotel and follows the western shore of picturesque Derwentwater before entering the small village of Braithwaite.
+Here, you begin a gradual climb through Whinlatter Forest and over a small pass, where views of the Catbells emerge in every direction.
+Enjoy a stunning descent into the valley, passing through small hamlets before arriving in the scenic lake region of Loweswater and Crummock Water, just before lunch.

-Afternoon: Test your mettle over the iconic Honister Pass, one of the most scenic mountain passes in Northwest England.
-Following lunch, enjoy a gentle meander along the eastern shores of Lake Buttermere for a few miles before the road “tips up” toward Honister Pass.
-A short but challenging grade takes you to the top before the exciting descent through the Borrowdale Valley back to your hotel.
+Afternoon: Test your mettle on the iconic Honister Pass, one of the most scenic mountain routes in northwest England.
+After lunch, enjoy a gentle ride along the eastern shore of Lake Buttermere for a few miles before the road “tips up” toward Honister.
+A short but challenging climb takes you to the summit, followed by an exhilarating descent through the Borrowdale Valley back to your hotel.

 Included Meals: Breakfast, Lunch

-Start off today’s bicycling adventure on a high note: Alston.
-Set in the North Pennines, an official Area of Outstanding Natural Beauty, it is the highest market town in England.
-Begin with an uphill climb, or take the van to Alston, and then head downhill into the Tyne Valley and the town of Hexham, named the “happiest place to live” in Great Britain in 2019 and 2021 by Rightmove.
+Start today’s cycling adventure on a high note—literally—in Alston.
+Nestled in the North Pennines, an official Area of Outstanding Natural Beauty, Alston is the highest market town in England.
+Begin with an uphill climb to reach it, or opt for a ride in the support van.
+From there, enjoy a rewarding descent into the Tyne Valley and the town of Hexham, named the “happiest place to live” in Great Britain in both 2019 and 2021 by Rightmove.

-With a recorded history dating to 674, Hexham boasts a storied history that blends Viking, Roman, and Celtic influences.
-Hexham Abbey, one of the earliest seats of Christianity in England, dominates the town.
-Built as a monastery by St. Wilfrid in 674, it was destroyed by the Vikings 200 years later, and has been rebuilt and expanded over the centuries since.
-While here, don’t miss the Abbey Grounds and Sele Park with their formal gardens and woodland walks.
+With a recorded history dating back to 674, Hexham boasts a rich past shaped by Viking, Roman, and Celtic influences.
+The town is anchored by Hexham Abbey, one of the earliest centers of Christianity in England.
+Originally founded as a monastery by St. Wilfrid in 674, it was destroyed by Vikings 200 years later and has since been rebuilt and expanded over the centuries.
+While here, don’t miss a stroll through the Abbey Grounds and Sele Park, with their formal gardens and peaceful woodland paths.

 Today's Ride Choices